zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 ### Code Coverage
 ---

 Finally, my last favorite thing about Jest is the ease of getting code coverage.
 I've tried various solutions with mocha, but it always seems half baked and cumbersome to use with cool tools like [Coveralls](https://coveralls.io/).
 That is a thing of the past with Jest.
-Simply run your test suite with `--coverage` and you will get all the coverage information you couls want!
+Simply run your test suite with `--coverage` and you will get all the coverage information you could want!

 >Note: The CLI output is limited, but it has full lcov output in the coverage folder!